barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 > available is an [indestructible brick phone][5]?

 It seems that the populations had already found the answer themselves: [swapping of airtime][4].
-M-Pesa was just the glossy version of an existing unofficial practice.
+M-Pesa is just the glossy version of an existing unofficial practice.

 ![Mobile payments](../images/payments/payments-mobilemoney.png)